How to stay connected with your partner

 Well, it’s likely that you’ve started asking yourself lots of questions and it’s quite easy to start wondering whether it’s your fault or asking yourself what you could start doing differently.
 These connectivity issues in a relationship should be talked about, it takes two people to connect in a relationship and therefore the blame should not be placed on either partner.

 A lot of couples can often find communicating quite difficult, attending couple’s therapy can help both partners to learn those all important communication skills that are necessary for staying connected in your relationship.
-Not only does couple’s therapy teach you and your partner to communicate better, but it also teaches the art of actively listening to your partner, which is equally important.
+Not only does couple’s therapy teach you and your partner to communicate better, it also teaches the art of actively listening to your partner, which is equally important.

 Using the senses